 Scripture Reading: Proverbs 25 …

 Reading through Solomon's proverbs is like finding small tidbits of wisdom that all have a common source … in this case, God.
 When God created the world everything was perfect; then came sin.
 People today spend countless hours and thousands of dollars trying to understand how life "works" and how to fix broken relationships, only to find out that the cause of all the brokenness in our world goes back to the problem inside all of us: the rejection of God's truth and a refusal to do things HIS way!
-As you read through the proverbs you need to keep this in mind.
+Wisdom requires knowing God and listening to His Word, then obeying His commands.
+And we know that it is only those who are born again by His Spirit and who then put their faith in Jesus Christ who will ever experience God’s grace and forgiveness and in doing so discover true wisdom.

 God's Word is truth that speaks honestly about life, with nothing held back.
-The proverbs in Chapter 25 and the next few chapters were "copied" during the time of King Hezekiah, one of the godly kings of Judah.
 When Solomon says, "It is the glory of God to conceal a matter; to search out a matter is the glory of kings," (25:2), he may be explaining that because of God's glory, His perfection, we can never fully understand Him.
 But that which has been revealed to us, that which kings may "search out," brings wisdom and is the glory of kings.
-Kings have no glory of their own except that which they find in God as they rule for Him.
-King Hezekiah did that for most of his life.
+We may want a “king,” a leader who appears to be wise, but since wisdom comes from the one true God, Solomon is declaring that those leaders who don’t know God must go to HIM for answers.
+Rulers have no glory of their own except that which they find in God as they rule for Him.

 Verses 8-10: "What you have seen with your eyes do not bring hastily to court, for what will you do in the end if your neighbor puts you to shame?"
 In other words, your perspective on what you see may not be accurate if you don't "know the whole story," so be careful what you repeat.
 "If you argue your case with a neighbor, do not betray another man's confidence, or he who hears it may shame you and you will never lose your bad reputation."
 How often people hear what someone has said, jump to conclusions and act before considering the best course of action based on God's truth.
 The result is that our desire to "help" comes back to ruin OUR reputation.
 Always be sure that you have all the information you need to make wise decisions and to speak wisdom before confronting people.
 Then do it as graciously as possible, with the love and grace of God as your motives.
 Don't fail to act when called to do so, but don't be hasty in acting … you can do more harm than good.